10 questions to ask in a lesson observation review

 Lesson observations are pointless if there's no two-way feedback

 It's essential that every lesson observation is followed by a lesson observation review where feedback can be shared freely between teacher and observer.
+Using a dedicated performance management system makes this easier.

 This should take on a two-way approach where teacher and observer feel comfortable to speak openly about the lesson and future plans.
 Observers should do no more than half the talking – it’s important teachers have the opportunity to share their experiences and thoughts on the lesson as much as you.